Day 9. Monday, 06/06/2011: Pen-y-Pass to Cotton Farm

 Shropshire Canal, Chester.

-As we left the city we left the canal and made our way along quiet roads to Cotton Farm.
+Cotton Farm.
 If I was asked to sum up this B&B in one word I would use the word delightful.
 Sherry on the dressing table, a lift to and from the nearest pub from our charming hostess made this a great stay.
 After the sleepless nights in Pen-y-Pass youth hostel this place was absolute luxury.
 The breakfast was also amazing and kept us going for quite a long time.

 Cotton Farm.